 Improved Indoor Air Quality

-You will be more comfortable with reduced air leakage when you get rid of those unwanted drafts, and the temperatures in different rooms aren’t very different.
+You will be more comfortable with reduced air leakage when you get rid of those unwanted drafts, and the temperatures in different rooms will remain consistent.
 Less outside noise will find its way inside.

 Less humid air will seep inside in warm, moist climates.
-In cold climates, your indoor air won’t be so dry that you have sinus problems and unwanted static electricity.
-Dry air also allows viruses to spread more easily.
+In cold climates, indoor air won’t be so dry that you have sinus problems and unwanted static electricity.

 Reduced Condensation Problems